formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 browserify, this should just work and you shouldn't be seeing this.
 If you are in that case, please file a bug.
 However if you're using just script tags, make sure to include the apiCheck.js script on the page.

-# Couldn't set the formControl after {time}ms

-For every field, Angular formly will attempt to set a property on the `options` called `formControl`.
-This is the `NgModelController` for that field.
-Possible reasons you could be seeing this are:

-1. The template is not using `ng-model` <-- this is most likely
-2. You have disabled `formlyNgModelAttrsManipulator` (if you don't know what that means, then this is not likely) and it doesn't use the `name` property with the `id` property of the scope (i.e. `name={{::id}}` or in angular 1.2 `formly-dynamic-name="id"`)

-Fixes for this warning are:

-1. Add the appropriate attribute to the element with the `ng-model` attribute for the field's template so it has a name (as mentioned above)
-2. On the field options, specify `noFormControl: true`

 # Problem loading template for {templateUrl}

 If you provide a `templateUrl` as a property for a formly field or for a preconfigured template type, formly will